valeriobasile/hurtlex/README.md

 | RE  | felonies and words related to crime and immoral behavior |
 | SVP | words related to the seven deadly sins of the Christian tradition |

+Hurtlex has a 2-level structure.
+Lemmas belong to one of these levels:
+- conservative: obtained by translating offensive senses of the words in the original lexicon.
+- inclusive: obtained by translating all the potentially relevant senses of the words in the original lexicon.

 # Lexica

 Here is the updated list of the Hurtlex word lists in all languages.